How to reduce stress!

 What is stress?

 Stress is the bodies response to environmental conditions.
 Work pressure, surgery, peak hour traffic, finances and relationships can all cause stress in the body.
 Stress can be described as feeling overwhelmed or worried.
-The body responds to stress by producing hormones adrenalin and cortisol.
-Adrenalin increases; heart rate, force of muscle contraction and respiration whereas cortisol inhibits the body’s ability to digest food and lowers the immune system.
+The body responds to stress by producing hormones: adrenaline and cortisol.
+Adrenalin increases; heart rate, force of muscle contraction and respiration.
+Whereas cortisol inhibits the body’s ability to digest food and lowers the immune system.

 The effects of stress on the body